ergl/pony-docset/README.md

 ### Generate docset

-The docset is generated with an ugly combination of bash, javascript and the original [Pony documentation](https://stdlib.ponylang.org).
+The docset is generated with an ugly combination of javascript and the original [Pony documentation](https://stdlib.ponylang.org).

 To generate the docset, simply run `make`.
+(Note: It will take a while).